vintagesucks/PokemonGo-Map-Install-Guides/WINDOWS.md

 ### Step 5: Fix Python Path

-> This step is not needed on every system, but it's probably good to check if everything is setup correctly.
+> This step is not needed on every system, but it's probably good to check if everything is set up correctly.

 First things first.
 Press `WindowsKey + PAUSE` on your keyboard and select *Advanced System Settings* from the left side menu.
 At the bottom of that windows click *Environment Variables*.
 In my case the Python value for the Path variable was set to `C:\Python27\;` which is wrong.
 You have to remove final backslash if that's the case for you too.
 If you're having issues with this feel free to open an Issue.